algorandfoundation/algorand-typescript-testing/docs/readme.md

 [![github-stars](https://img.shields.io/github/stars/algorandfoundation/algorand-typescript-testing?color=74dfdc&logo=star&style=flat)](https://github.com/algorandfoundation/algorand-typescript-testing)
 [![visitor-badge](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Falgorandfoundation%2Falgorand-typescript-testing&countColor=%2374dfdc&style=flat)](https://github.com/algorandfoundation/algorand-typescript-testing/)

-`algorand-typescript-testing` is a companion package to [Algorand Typescript](https://github.com/algorandfoundation/puya-ts/tree/main/packages/algo-ts) that enables efficient unit testing of Algorand TypeScript smart contracts in an offline environment.
-This package emulates key AVM behaviors without requiring a network connection, offering fast and reliable testing capabilities with a familiar TypeScript interface.
+`algorand-typescript-testing` is a companion package to [Algorand TypeScript](https://github.com/algorandfoundation/puya-ts/tree/main/packages/algo-ts) that enables efficient unit testing of Algorand TypeScript smart contracts in an offline environment.
+This package emulates key AVM behaviours without requiring a network connection, offering fast and reliable testing through a familiar TypeScript interface.

 The `algorand-typescript-testing` package provides:

 - A simple interface for fast and reliable unit testing
 - An offline testing environment that simulates core AVM functionality
-- A familiar TypeScript experience, compatible with testing frameworks like [vitest](https://vitest.dev/), and [jest](https://jestjs.io/)
+- A familiar TypeScript experience, compatible with testing frameworks like [vitest](https://vitest.dev/) and [jest](https://jestjs.io/)

 ## Quick Start

 `algorand-typescript` is a prerequisite for `algorand-typescript-testing`, providing stubs and type annotations for Algorand TypeScript syntax.
-It enhances code completion and type checking when writing smart contracts.
-Note that this code isn't directly executable in standard Node.js environment; it's compiled by `puya-ts` into TEAL for Algorand Network deployment.
+It improves code completion and type checking when writing smart contracts.
+Note that this code isn't directly executable in a standard Node.js environment; it's compiled by `puya-ts` into TEAL for Algorand Network deployment.

 Traditionally, testing Algorand smart contracts involved deployment on sandboxed networks and interacting with live instances.
-While robust, this approach can be inefficient and lacks versatility for testing Algorand TypeScript code.
+While robust, this approach can be inefficient and lacks versatility for unit testing Algorand TypeScript code.

-Enter `algorand-typescript-testing`: it leverages TypeScript's rich testing ecosystem for unit testing without network deployment.
-This enables rapid iteration and granular logic testing.
+`algorand-typescript-testing` leverages TypeScript's testing ecosystem for unit testing without network deployment, enabling rapid iteration and granular logic testing.

 > **NOTE**: While `algorand-typescript-testing` offers valuable unit testing capabilities, it's not a replacement for comprehensive testing.
 Use it alongside other test types, particularly those running against the actual Algorand Network, for thorough contract validation.